cmartinezgom/cmartinezgom.github.io/index.md

    </a>
  </div>
   <p style="margin-left: 20px;">Strong and wide grounding in the basic principles of maths, programming in different
-languages and design patterns.
-Foundations in C, C++, C#, Python, Java, Lua, Matlab and other programming languages.
-Learning of Agile methodologies, project management, networking, databases, AI, operative systems and more.
-Ending with my Final Project, MotionTracker, developed in a Software Engineering Internship for HP SCDS with a grade of 9.8/10.</p>
+languages and design patterns.<br>Foundations in C, C++, C#, Python, Java, Lua, Matlab and other programming languages.
+Learning of Agile methodologies, project management, networking, databases, AI, operative systems and more.<br>Ending with my Final Project, MotionTracker, developed in a Software Engineering Internship for HP SCDS with a grade of 9.8/10.</p>
 </div>

 ### <i class="fa-solid fa-calculator"></i> Joint Bachelors in Mathematics and Computer Science @ University of Valladolid
 09/2014 – 06/2016 | Valladolid, Spain

 <div style="display: flex;">
-  <p style="margin-right: 20px;">Strong and wide grounding in maths and calculus, along with Software Engineering.
-Courses such as Lineal Algebra and Geometry, Infinitesimal Calculus, Probability and Descriptive Statistics, General Physics, Differential Equations, Applied Mathematics, Automatic Treatment of Information and more.
+  <p style="margin-right: 20px;">Strong and wide grounding in maths and calculus, along with Software Engineering.<br>Courses such as Lineal Algebra and Geometry, Infinitesimal Calculus, Probability and Descriptive Statistics, General Physics, Differential Equations, Applied Mathematics, Automatic Treatment of Information and more.
 93 credits passed. </p>
  <div style="border-radius: 50%; width: 150px; height: 150px; flex-shrink: 0;">
    <a href="/portfolio/motiontracker/">
      <img src="/images/logoUVa.png" alt="Descripción de la imagen" style="border-radius: 50%; width: 150px; height: 150px; object-fit: cover;">